usaicop/Practice-Area-Leads/README.md

 ## How do I join the AI CoP’s organization?

 To join the organization, the AI CoP team must invite you to the organization.
-Please contact [ai-cop-support-team@gsa.gov](mailto:ai-cop-support-team@gsa.gov) if you have not received an invitation to the organization.
+Please contact [AICoP@gsa.gov](mailto:AICoP@gsa.gov) if you have not received an invitation to the organization.
 Then you must click the invitation link in the email.

 ## How do I create a new repository?